mrbeewer/markdown-notes-and-todo/README.md

 ### Change Log:
+  * 24JAN2016
+	* Updated ToDo module - added ability to filter, search, and display with multiple pages
   * 23JAN2016
     * Added TODO Model/Controller/CRUD
     * Time spent learning how to update database on 'checkbox' click rather than a submit button